About the Program

 HiTS Community

 The HiTS community is committed to fair and equitable treatment, access, opportunity, and engagement for all.
 We strive for an inclusive research environment that is non-hierarchical, encourages innovation, and respects and values all perspectives, especially those of individuals from historically disadvantaged communities.
-To reduce economic barriers to access to our research we are strongly committed to open access licensing for our papers and open source software for our software.

-The LSP and HMCRS provide an outstanding interdisciplinary environment for pursuing graduate and postgraduate research.
-Alumni of HiTS are professors or group leaders at leading institutions such as Columbia University and the University of Heidelberg, and many have gone on to start new companies or join the many dynamic pharmaceutical and biotech companies in the Boston area.
-Students and postdocs typically join HiTS by applying to labs of individual faculty.
-Individuals with exceptional qualifications are also encouraged to contact the Head of the Program to learn about possibilities for independent research.
-Visit the Opportunities page to learn about open positions.
+Alumni of HiTS are professors or group leaders at leading institutions across the globe, and many have gone on to start new companies or join the many dynamic pharmaceutical and biotech companies in the Boston area.